appscode/blog/content/post/webiner-2022.06.22-redis-cluster/index.md

 - Challenges of running Redis on Kubernetes
 - What KubeDB offers to face those challenges
 - Live Demonstration
-- Q & A Session.
+- Q & A Session

 ## Description of the Webinar

 Earlier in this webinar, We discussed the `Cluster` mode in `Redis`.
 In cluster mode, we can divide our data into different shards.
 In each shard, there is one master and one or more replicas.

 Later in this webinar, we explored how `KubeDB Redis` handles different failover scenarios.
 Then we discussed how we can scale up database horizontally and vertically.
 We also discussed how to reconfigure the database with redis specific internal configurations and how to upgrade version to any latest versions.
 In the last demonstration, we explored how to make the database connections TLS secured using `cert-manager`.

 Take a deep dive into the full webinar below: